Madalad/_/README.md

-### Hi there 👋 I'm Ollie
+### Hi 👋

 I am a data analyst turned solidity developer with a passion for blockchain and a hunger for new knowledge and experiences.

 <br/>

 💬 <b>About me:</b>
-- 🔭 Currently working as a backend engineer for a blockchain startup
+- 🔭 Brief experience as sole backend engineer for a small blockchain startup
+- 🔮 Warden on Code4rena with multiple high/medium findings
-- 📊 Professional experience in the data industry
+- 📊 Professional experience as a data scientist in the online gambling industry
 - 👨‍🎓 Bachelors degree in Data Science
-- ⚡ In my spare time I enjoy working on side projects or learning new languages (currenly I'm learning Rust for Solana 🌱)
+- ⚡ In my spare time I enjoy working on side projects and playing sports

 <br/>